djay/covidthailand/README.md

   - "Cases": Confirmed cases in this province
   - "Health District Number": 1-13 - see [Thailand Health Areas](https://mophgis.maps.arcgis.com/apps/opsdashboard/index.html#/bcd61791c8b441fa9224d129f28e8be0)
   - The following is no longer updated
-     - "Cases Walkin": Confirmed cases found those requestings tests or asked to from contact tracing or the media.
+     - "Cases Walkin": Confirmed cases found those requesting tests or asked to from contact tracing or the media.
 Paid or having met the PUI criteria. *No longer updated*
-     - "Cases Proactive": Confirmed cases found goverment has gone to specific areas to mass test due to high risk of covid. *No longer updated*
+     - "Cases Proactive": Confirmed cases found government has gone to specific areas to mass test due to high risk of COVID-19. *No longer updated*
      - "Deaths": 31.0

 ### Cases/Deaths per Health District